rabraghib/solved/README.md

 # solved
-This repository is for the problems that I solved
+This is a repository where I store the solves of some programming challenges